brct-james/apricate/README.md

 ### Started: **[v0.4]**

-- Placeholder market at the farm itself with buy/sell `market` orders and set prices (probably some ledger currency helper funcs necessary)
 - ~~Add `GET` endpoints for regions, `GET` select island endpoint~~
 - - ~~Sectors are regions now~~
-- Helper functions for getting entries from route_vars/mux.Vars(r) so that always returned in correct format (e.g. Title(ToLower), ToUpper, etc.)
+- ~~Helper functions for getting entries from route_vars/mux.Vars(r) so that always returned in correct format (e.g. Title(ToLower), ToUpper, etc.)~~
+- - ~~URI params are case insensitive~~
+- - ~~Usernames are case insensitive, though saved and displayed casefully~~
 - Look through log entries to ensure all going to correct namespace (debug, important, error, etc.)
 - Look through responses and ensure all are using correct response code
 - Look through response codes and ensure all are using correct http response code
 - Update my user auto-creation for Greenitthe with everything in the game for testing
 - Auto created users have name, token saved to ignored yaml file
 - Add user auto-creation for Viridis (basic setup), so I still lock down the username ;)
+- Placeholder market at the farm itself with buy/sell `market` orders and set prices (probably some ledger currency helper funcs necessary)

 ---